MarcDirven/cpp-lazy/README.md

 Examples can be found [here](https://github.com/MarcDirven/cpp-lazy/wiki/Examples).
 Installation can be found [here](https://github.com/MarcDirven/cpp-lazy#installation).

 # cpp-lazy
 Cpp-lazy is a fast and easy lazy evaluation library for C++11/14/17/20.
 The two main reasons this is a fast library is because the library doesn't allocate anything.
 Another reason the iterators are fast is because the iterators are random access where possible.
 This makes operations such as `std::distance` an O(1) operation, either using "overloading" the `std::distance`/`std::next` functions using ADL lookup, or just a `std::random_access_iterator_tag`.
 Furthermore, the view object has many `std::execution::*` overloads.
 This library uses one optional (!) dependency library `fmt`, which is automatically configured by CMake.
 If you do use CMake or do not want to use `fmt`, use `#define LZ_STANDALONE` before including.
-Excample:
+Example:

 ```cpp
 #define LZ_STANDALONE